 The chemical name of Adefovir Dipivoxil is 9-[2-[[bis[(pivaloyloxy)methoxy]-phosphinyl]-methoxy]ethyl]adenine.
-It has a molecular formula of C20H32N5O8P, a molecular weight of 501.48 and the following structural formula:
+It has a molecular formula of C20H32N5O8P, a molecular weight of 501.47 g/mol and the following structural formula:

 Adefovir Dipivoxil is a white to off-white powder with an aqueous solubility of 19 mg/mL at pH 2.0 and 0.4 mg/mL at pH 7.2.
 It has an octanol/aqueous phosphate buffer (pH 7) partition coefficient (log p) of 1.91.

-Adefovir Dipivoxil Tablets are for oral administration.
-Each tablet contains 10 mg of Adefovir Dipivoxil and the following inactive ingredients: copovidone, anhydrous lactose, microcrystalline cellulose, silicon dioxide, crospovidone and magnesium stearate.
+Adefovir Dipivoxil tablets are for oral administration.
+Each tablet contains 10 mg of Adefovir Dipivoxil and the following inactive ingredients: croscarmellose sodium, lactose monohydrate, magnesium stearate, starch and talc.

 Adefovir Dipivoxil - Clinical Pharmacology